 You should apply online for the NHS bursary before starting your course.
 The authority you deal with depends on where you lived prior to the start of your course:

 |England||NHS Business Services Authority (NHS BSA)|

 The relevant funding authority will assess your application and notify the University and you of the award.
 If you qualify for a bursary and NHS Grant for living costs the University Finance Office will pay it into your bank account.

 Help with living costs

 A means-tested NHS bursary is available to home UK funded students.
 This is assessed against household income.

 The table does not include extra study weeks allowance.
 The standard academic year runs from the third week of September to mid-June.
 For each extra week that you have to attend your course outside this period, £84 is added to the bursary entitlement.
 This addition is part of the income assessment.

 If you live in your parental home while studying your bursary entitlement will be reduced.

 |£24,279 or less||£2,643|

-You will be eligible for the student loan but not the grant for maintenance.
+You will be eligible for a reduced maintenance loan via your student finance service.
 Your loan entitlement will depend on where you were living before the course.
 It is not based on an income assessment.